Cheesebaron/Cheesebaron.MvxPlugins/README.md

 This repository is a collection of plugins for MvvmCross.
 Currently it consists of the following plugins:

+- **AppId** A plugin for genererating a Unique application ID and get some basic information about the phone
 - **Azure Access Control** This plugin provides Authentication against Windows Azure ACS (don't confuse it with Windows Azure Mobile Services).
 - **Settings** A plugin for saving simple key/value kind of settings into persistant storage
 - More to come!
 If you have a good idea, feel free to pitch it with me.